Garaio-REM/remcloud-message-bus-api/masterdata_context.md

 &nbsp;&nbsp;`paymentDetails`| `array`| [PaymentDetails](types/payment_details.md) of this person.
 &nbsp;&nbsp;`paymentDeactivationReason`| `string`| Reason why payment details that are not transmitted will be locked; It is **required** only when either updating payment details with an empty array or adding new single payment details for a person who already has existing ones

+#### Document Delivery Configuration

+**IMPORTANT:** Document delivery preferences are controlled via the document_receipt field in contactData.

+_Deprecated:_ The fields modeOfDispatch and sendEMail are deprecated and will be ignored.

+To configure document delivery via email, set `"document_receipt": true` on the desired email in contactData.

+Email Priority: When multiple emails have "document_receipt": true, the system selects based on this fixed order:

+- First privateEmails entry with "document_receipt": true
+- First businessEmails entry with "document_receipt": true
+- First otherEmails entry with "document_receipt": true
+- Best Practice: Set "document_receipt": true on only one email to avoid ambiguity.

+_Note:_ When updating contactData, only the fields you include are modified.
+Omitted fields preserve existing values.
+See ContactData for full merging behavior.

 #### examples

 ```json